 -------

-2021 Note: This is part of a continuing series of posts on the albums of Karen and Richard Carpenter.
-There are also numerous stand alone posts highlights different aspects of their career, recordings, and life.
+This is part of a continuing series on the albums of Karen and Richard Carpenter.
+There are so many stand alone posts highlighting different aspects of their career, recordings, rare photographs, and life that I've lost count.

-Below is the list of my initial reviews and then my "Revisited /Fresh Look" reviews a decade later.
+Below is the list of my "Revisited /Fresh Look" reviews and then my initial ones a decade earlier.
+Each have different photos and clippings.

 My Initial Reviews of the albums: